good-loop/doc/pages/policy/access-control-policy.md

 Access for: Only those staff who need access as part of serving the client.

-Control: By SoDash login and the client-specific workspace membership.
+Control: By Good-Loop login and the client-specific workspace membership.

 Acceptable use: Client data must be treated as confidential and may only be looked at as part of serving that client's needs.